Chapter Twenty Three - Gold Fever

 "Let me get this straight.
-You screamed and ran into him because he was pulling a knife?"
+You screamed and ran into him, because he was pulling a knife?"

 "Yes, Ma'am.
 He was trying to pull the knife and hold the gun at the same time.
 I figured if I screamed it would distract him and I could push the boy away.
 I didn't expect him to turn into the dagger.
-I was just trying to give Grace a clear shot.
+I just tried to give Grace a clear shot.
 Did I do wrong?"

 "You screamed to distract the man?"